Morantron/tmux-fingers/docs/health-check.md

 # Health check troubleshooting

-*tmux-fingers* performs a health check on startup to ensure that your system has all dependencies needed to run smoothly.
+`health-check.sh` performs a checks to ensure that your system has all dependencies needed to run smoothly.

 They are not much, and in most GNU/linux environments these are the defaults anyway.

+To run the check you need to run the following command.

+`$ /path/to/tmux-fingers/scripts/health-check.sh`

 ## gawk not found